izderadicka/audioserve/README.md

 #### Reverse proxy

 Often best way how to deploy audioserve is behind reverse proxy, which terminates TLS/SSL and connects to backend audioserve.
 Reverse proxy can serve also other backend servers on same domain, in this case audioserve server could be determined either by subdomain ( https://audioserve.yourdomain.com), which assumes that you can modify DNS records, or by URL path prefix - external address is like https://yourdomain.com/audioserve and it's map to http://local_name_or_ip:3000 backend host.
-Decent proxy can do such mapping using URL rewriting (removing path prefix), but in some setups (shared seedbox), when it is not possible and URL path prefix is automatically forwarded to backend.
+Decent proxy can do such mapping using URL rewriting (removing path prefix), but in some setups (shared seedbox), it is not possible and URL path prefix is automatically forwarded to backend.
 For that case audioserve has argument `--url-path-prefix`, which can contain path prefix (without final slash) and audioserve accepts this prefix as root path.

 Another gotcha for reverse proxy might be usage of last [playback position](#sharing-playback-positions-between-clients) feature, which requires websocket connection and some special configuration for that might be needed in reverse proxy.